AnthonyPerugini/fedex/README.md

 	- Town, State, Zip

 - [ ] Get package options from user

+	- OPTIONS:
+		- Wheel
-	- dimensions
+		- Battery
-	- weight
+		- Charger Box

 - [ ] Log into fedex website
 - [ ] Direct to create shipment
-- [ ] Plug in all values captured previously
+- [ ] Plug in all shipment values
-- [ ] Submit
+- [ ] Confirm submit
 - [ ] Print label to pdf folder on desktop